 To fully explore the field of Muslim-Christian studies a breadth of skill and knowledge is required.
 This edition showcases the wide range of interdisciplinary research that is taking place at the centre.

-This edition of the CMCS Research Briefings was compiled against the tragic background of events in Paris during January 2015 as hostages, police and terrorists died in acts of extreme callousness.
-These events yet again highlighted the urgent need to understand the relationship between religion, law and ethics.
+This edition was compiled against the tragic background of events in Paris during January 2015 as hostages, police and terrorists died in acts of extreme callousness, highlighting the urgent need to understand the relationship between religion, law and ethics.